DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 # Challenges

-There were several obstacles that presented itself and so far, most of them have been overcome.
+There were several obstacles that presented itself during part 1 of this project.
 The use of functions not only cut down on the # of lines I would need for each game, but it also helped solve some of the issues I ran into early.
 When teams play multiple goaltenders, the number of columns in the player table is increased and shifts the coding required to grab only the TOTAL row (since I only care about the total team stats for the time being).
-Using ifelse and nrow(x) solved this problem.
-Another came with Overtime and Shootouts.
-Since I'm tracking points for each game, I needed a way to determine if a loser gets 1 or 0 points.
-By reading the box score text, I set up a function to read "OT" and "Shootout" and while this worked, I later had to modify this since most Ottawa players were represented by OTT in the box score.
-Shootouts were another issue since I was only pulling goals scored by players - meaning another formula had to be set up to inflate the goal # if a victory was obtained by shootout.

-Using RVest itself was not challenging but presented a learning curve.
-Grabbing some of the tables didn't take long to figure out, but the tables wrapped in comments were certainly more challenging to figure out.
-Automating this web scraper was also a challenge, but with some guidance from my professor Kellen Sorauf, I was able to get this working with how I needed it to.

-Now that my web scraper is complete, my next goal is to aggregate all of the stats by time.
-With a few weeks left in my project deadline, I'll also try to add more data I think will be useful for the eventual Machine Learning analysis - which will be part 2 of this project.

-I will admit that one random game messing up all of my code did make me laugh out loud.
-While I was fully confident that teams could not play with an incomplete roster, turns out one actually did.
+Using ifelse and nrow(x) helped solved this problem initially, but I did not take into account that the Player Roster could also be less than the League requirement.
+I will admit that there were a few random games messing up all of my code that did fit this criteria that made me chuckle.
+While I was fully confident that teams could not play with an incomplete roster, turns out some actually did.
 When pulling data, I realized that one of my data sets had some NA values.
-Upon digging, it turns out that the Anaheim Ducks played with only 5 Defensemen due to a lineup sheet mistake.
+Upon digging, one of the games with this problem was when the Anaheim Ducks played with only 5 Defensemen due to a lineup sheet mistake.
 Silly Anaheim, and silly me for not producing a better code initially to avoid this mistake:

 <img src = "https://user-images.githubusercontent.com/39016197/83693501-6fb3ba00-a5b3-11ea-9684-dc039587557f.png" width = 580 height = 250>
 <i>*The above image retreived from https://www.nhl.com/news/anaheim-ducks-edmonton-oilers-game-recap/c-306275970. </i>